Historic Dodgertown: Jackie Robinson Celebration Game

-MLB Elite Development Invitational
+MLB Elite Development Invitational (renamed the Hank Aaron Invitational)

 Major League Baseball, USA Baseball, and the Major League Baseball Players Association hosted their first Elite Development Invitational at Historic Dodgertown.
 This event was created and implemented by MLB for the purpose of revitalizing youth baseball across the United States and Canada.
 The 150 players invited were ages 13–16 years old from major cities across the United States.
 The kids were brought to Vero Beach, Florida to develop and hone their skills by some of the best players to play in the MLB.
 The list of coaches includes:

 Maury Wills - "The National League's MVP Award winner in 1962.
 He won three World Series titles, two Gold Glove Awards and earned seven All-Star berths.
 He stole 104 bases in 1962, which was a Major League record at the time."

 Lee Smith - "Seven-time All-Star pitcher, who held the Major League career saves record for more than a decade before he was passed by Trevor Hoffman in 2006.
 Smith, at 6-feet-6 and 265 pounds, was a dominant force in baseball throughout the 1980s and '90s."

 Dusty Baker - "Former outfielder Dusty Baker, who helped the Dodgers win the World Series in 1981.
 He was a two-time All-Star, won two Silver Slugger Awards, one Gold Glove and one NL Championship Series MVP Award.
 He was also a three-time Manager of the Year, taking the Giants, Reds and Cubs to the postseason."

 The coaching staff included numerous current and former major league baseball players.